 3.6 The Customer must not use the Services in any way that is, or in connection with any purpose or activity

 that is, unlawful, illegal, fraudulent, harmful or otherwise objectionable including using the Site as part of any effort to compete with the Provider or otherwise use the Site and/or the Content for any revenue-generating endeavour or commercial enterprise.

 3.7 The Customer may not access or use the Site for any purpose other than that for which the Provider makes the Site available.
 The Site may not be used in connection with any commercial endeavors except those that are specifically endorsed or approved by the Provider.

-4.1 The Site will invite the Customer to enter search terms,( ("Contributions").
+4.1 The Site will invite the Customer to enter data, ("Contributions").

 4.2 Contributions may be viewable by other users of the Site and through third-party websites.
 As such, any Contributions you transmit may be treated as non-confidential and non-proprietary.

-4.3 You acknowledge that the Provider may share your Contributions with third-parties, including advertisers and other marketing organisations.
+4.3 You acknowledge that the Provider may share your Contributions and name and contact details and company details with third-parties, including advertisers and other marketing organisations.

 4.4 When the Customer creates any Contributions, they thereby represent and warrant that the creation, distribution, transmission, public display, or performance, and the accessing, downloading, or copying of your Contributions do not and will not infringe the proprietary rights, including but not limited to the copyright, patent, trademark, trade secret, or moral rights of any third party.